wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### Working with Invalid SSL Certificates

-Sometimes, you may need to develop or test you application against a service that runs over HTTPS protocol with invalid (self-signed) SSL certificate.
-By default, HTTP client used in PowerAuth SDK communication validates certificate.
-To disable the certificate validation, add following code just before your `PowerAuthSDK` instance configuration:
+Sometimes, you may need to develop or test your application against a service that runs over HTTPS protocol with an invalid (self-signed) SSL certificate.
+By default, HTTP client used in PowerAuth SDK communication validates the certificate.
+To disable the certificate validation, add the following code just before your `PowerAuthSDK` instance configuration:

 ```swift
 // Set `PA2ClientSslNoValidationStrategy as the defauld client SSL certificate validation strategy`